Shubham-Grg555/Simple-Coding-Language/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This code uses projects from: https://github.com/terrajobst/minsk/tree/master
+This code uses projects from (Up to episode 7): https://github.com/terrajobst/minsk/tree/master

 It is also licensed to be used:
 The MIT License (MIT)